 clarify that the DMRS overhead assumption in TBS determination should be based on nominal repetition length

-Issue #8: Enhancements for A-CSI on PUSCH

-Apple[18]: A-CSI on PUSCH

-For a repetition Type B PUSCH with M actual repetitions after segmentation which are not dropped due to orphan symbol treatment, when M<=2, the AP-CSI is carried over the (M)-th actual repetition, and when M > 2, then the AP-CSI is carried over the (M-1)-th actual repetition.
-(This is also reusing NR-U behavior.)

 The remaining issues do not seem to be critical at this point for this AI, therefore the recommendation is to de-prioritize the related discussions.

 Ericsson[6]: When only one bit is used to signal RV in DCI format 0_2, it indicates either RV 0 or RV 2 (instead of RV 0 or 3).
+In addition to performance benefit, it is pointed in [6] that NR-U has specified “Table 7.3.1.1.2-34: Redundancy version” in 38.212 to signal RV0 and RV2.

 Reason: RV {0, 2} performs better than {0, 3}